Evaluation of Local-Level Sweetened Beverage Taxation in the US

 Do individuals avoid the sweetened beverage tax by shopping in bordering areas that do not have a tax?

-Are there changes in total, public sector, private employment following the implementation of a beverage tax?
+Are there changes in employment overall or in specific industries following the implementation of a sweetened beverage tax?

 Are there differences in the amount of revenue raised by jurisdiction?